shrutiuppin/capstone/README.md

 Site live at : [https://capstone-casting-fsnd.herokuapp.com/](https://capstone-casting-fsnd.herokuapp.com/)

 Capstone project for Udacity's Fullstack Nanodegree program.
 Authorized users can interact with the API to view,add,update,delete Movies and Actors details.
+The motication behind this project is to gain knowledge about full stack

 ### Endpoints